 Contaminants of emerging concern (CECs), including pharmaceuticals and personal care products (PPCPs), are increasingly being detected at low levels in surface water and water infiltrating to groundwater from septic systems.
 Groundwater may be impacted by recharge of treated wastewater, surface water, and from septic systems.
 New and emerging contaminants are currently unregulated but may be subject to future regulation.
-Examples of new and emerging contaminants are N-Nitrosodimethylamine, a semi-volatile organic compound (NDMA and other nitrosamines), and 1,4-dioxane, etc.
+Examples of new and emerging contaminants are N-Nitrosodimethylamine, a semi-volatile organic compound (NDMA and other nitrosamines), and 1,4-dioxane, per- and polyfluoroalkyl substances (PFAS) etc.